 May is National Motorcycle Safety Awareness Month

-"During May, which is National Motorcycle Safety Awareness Month, we’re reminding motorists to share the road and watch for motorcycles, especially at intersections and while making turns and lane changes," says Greg Patzer, manager of the Wisconsin Motorcycle Safety Program.
-"Motorists often have difficulty with accurately judging the time, speed and distance of an approaching motorcycle.
-To prevent crashes, motorists should check the position of a motorcycle at least two or three times before they start to drive through an intersection or make a turn."
+"During National Motorcycle Safety Awareness Month, we’re reminding drivers to share the road and watch for motorcycles, especially at intersections and while making turns and lane changes," says Greg Patzer, manager of the Wisconsin Motorcycle Safety Program (WMSP).
+"Drivers frequently misjudge the speed and distance of an approaching motorcycle because of its smaller dimensions.
+To prevent crashes, drivers should check the position of a motorcycle at least two or three times before they proceed through an intersection or make a turn."

-Patzer also emphasizes that motorcyclists need to make responsible decisions to reduce their risks of serious or fatal injuries.
+Patzer emphasizes that motorcyclists need to make responsible decisions to reduce their risks of serious or fatal injuries.
 "Motorcyclists must obey all traffic laws, such as speed limits, and never ride while impaired.
-They should always wear protective and conspicuous clothing and gear, including a helmet that meets or exceeds US DOT standards.
-Tragically, 74 percent of the motorcyclists who died in crashes last year in Wisconsin were not wearing helmets.
-Riding a motorcycle also takes more physical skill and mental concentration than driving a car.
-Becoming a lifelong learner through formal training is critical to a rider’s safety."
+They should always wear protective and conspicuous clothing and gear, including a helmet that meets or exceeds U.S. DOT standards.
+Tragically, nearly three out of four motorcyclists who died in crashes last year in Wisconsin were not wearing helmets."

 Patzer concludes, "Now more than ever, we need well-trained and responsible motorcycle riders along with motorists who share the road to help reach the goal of reducing the number of preventable traffic deaths to Zero In Wisconsin."